-Both Paye and Repaye is an income driven repayment program just the main difference which separates both of them from each other is that Paye depends only on the federal loans and repaye is most associated with private loans.The income Driven Repayment plan helps the person to repay the principal amount by capping 10% of his discretionary income of the person and it increases with the increase in income and the family size.
+PAYE and REPAYE are both an income-driven repayment program.
+Just the main difference which separates both of them from each other is that PAYE depends only on federal loans, and REPAYE is most associated with private loans.
+An income-driven repayment plan helps the person to repay the principal amount by capping 10% of the discretionary income, which gradually increases with the increase in income and the family size.

 Table of content

 - REPAYE is a better option than PAYE

 - Points to note if you are switching from PAYE to REPAYE

 Both the Revised Pay as you earn and pay as you earn are the same because they are part of the same income-driven repayment plans, one of the caps about 10% of the discretionary income to pay off the interest amount.
 In contrast, the other does raise the monthly payment as the income increases, and that the reason the person can get close to forgiven payment.

 In these income-driven payments, both of them differ from each other in some cases like in to qualify you to have to show some financial distress or ten years of a financial plan, whereas to be eligible for the REPAYE you don’t have to any kind of financial plan.
 The REPAYE Factor depends upon the income and your family size, and it increases.

 |Repayment plan of 20 years||Undergraduate - 20 years repayment plans; 25 years for graduates|